Skip to main content

 What Are the Classes of Peptide Impurities?

-A critical aspect of the process is the identification and characterization of potential impurities.
+A critical aspect of the quality control process is the identification and characterization of potential impurities.
 These are not just random contaminants; they are often structurally similar to the peptide itself, arising from the complexities of chemical synthesis.
 Understanding these impurities is essential for developing analytical methods capable of detecting them.

 • Product-Related Impurities These are molecules that are structurally similar to the final peptide and are formed during the synthesis or storage process.
 This class includes deletion sequences (missing one or more amino acids), truncated sequences (incomplete chains), and aggregation products (peptides clumping together).
 Another subtle but significant impurity involves deamidation, where an asparagine or glutamine residue is chemically altered.